moutro/react-lotto-app/README.md

 Simple app created to practice:

-Design a Component using downward flow of data Managing State in the Parent Component and rendering display components Mutate State without mutating the existing State
+Designing a Component using downward flow of data Managing State in the Parent Component and rendering display components Mutate State without mutating the existing State